NSANTRA/Library-Management-System/README.md

 6. **Update Profile**: Users can update their personal information, including name, contact details, and password.
 This feature ensures that user profiles are current and accurate.

 7. **Delete Account**: Users can delete their accounts if they no longer wish to use the library services.
 This feature allows users to manage their presence and data within the system.

+## File Structure
+    - **lms.py** - The main script for running the Library Management System.
+This script contains all core functionalities and commands for both admin and user operations.
+    - **README.md** - This file, providing detailed information about the project, including installation, configuration, and usage instructions.
+    - **requirements.txt** - A file listing all required Python libraries.
+Running pip install -r requirements.txt will install all necessary dependencies.
+    - **script.bat** - (Optional) A batch script for automating certain tasks.
+Not directly related to lms.py or README.md.